Skip links

 OSHA’s Role in Promoting Workplace Safety:

 After the enactment of the Occupational Safety and Health Act of 1970, the Occupational Safety and Health Administration (OSHA) came into being.
-As a federal agency, OSHA’s primary mission is to enforce and promote safe and healthy working conditions for the workforce in various industrial sectors nationwide.
+As a federal agency, it’s primary mission is to enforce and promote safe and healthy working conditions for the workforce in various industrial sectors nationwide.

-OSHA successfully achieves its primary goal in most workplaces by establishing and implementing its industry-specific standards, performing inspections to ensure workplaces have maintained OSHA compliance, and education through its physical and online training courses and workshops pertinent to workplace health and safety.
+The authority successfully achieves its primary goal in most workplaces by establishing and implementing its industry-specific standards, performing inspections to ensure workplaces have maintained OSHA compliance, and education through its physical and online training courses and workshops pertinent to workplace health and safety.
 Under its unwavering efforts and endeavors to dispense a healthy work culture to all, the federal agency has come a long way in safeguarding workers’ rights and mitigating potential workplace hazards.

 Significance of Workplace Safety during Federal Holidays: